 Ingredients

-Eggs – 4, room temperature
+- 4 Fresh Eggs room temperature

-Salt and White pepper – just to taste
+- Salt and White pepper to taste

-- Remove from the oven and let sit a minute or two before using a spatula to remove from the baking tray.
+- Remove from the oven and let sit a minute or two before using a rubber spatula to remove from the baking tray.

 Notes

 - The addition of grated cheese is delicious in the egg white but remember it will also dull its color.
-A sprinkle of black sesame seeds in the egg whites while whipping adds an interesting black and white presentation.